whipper-team/whipper/README.md

 FORK INFORMATIONS
 ---------
-The name of this fork is still to be decided, right now I'll be using whipper.
+The name of this fork is still to be decided: right now I'll be using whipper.

-This branch is very close to morituri's master one (the internal 'morituri' references are still unchanged), I've just merged the following commits:
+This branch is very close to morituri's master one (the internal 'morituri' references are still unchanged).
+As a starting point, I've just merged the following commits:
 - [#79](https://github.com/thomasvs/morituri/issues/79)
 - [#92](https://github.com/thomasvs/morituri/issues/92)
 - [#109](https://github.com/thomasvs/morituri/issues/109)